Reviewing Northeast Indiana Bancorp (NIDB) and The Competition

 Summary

-Northeast Indiana Bancorp rivals beat Northeast Indiana Bancorp on 9 of the 12 factors compared.
+Northeast Indiana Bancorp peers beat Northeast Indiana Bancorp on 8 of the 11 factors compared.

 Northeast Indiana Bancorp Company Profile